 Today, I am beginning to develop a deeper understanding of where I come from, and the power relationships that exist between myself, my actions, and with the land that I am on at any given time.
 In my current work, I am interested in how sound can shape a community, and the extent to which it shapes and is shaped by the land.
 Sound is an underrated thing that often goes unnoticed in this visual world we live in; I often wonder, what power does it have to inform our sense of place?
 How can we use sound to work towards a better understanding of ourselves in the places that we live in and the land that we live on?

 I hold a Bachelor of Fine Arts degree in Music Composition from Simon Fraser University’s School for the Contemporary Arts and a Bachelor of Education from the University of British Columbia.
 I am currently a Grade 3/4 teacher at Nootka Community Elementary School in Vancouver, where I am striving to integrate the arts into all curricular subjects and teach through a decolonial lens.
-As a community-engaged arts educator, Nathan has worked as an Artist Mentor in Burnaby North Secondary School’s Music and Technology Program and King George Secondary’s Visual Art program in an initiative placing artists in local classrooms, co-founded by the Western Front Society.
+As a community-engaged arts educator, I have worked as an Artist Mentor in Burnaby North Secondary School’s Music and Technology Program and King George Secondary’s Visual Art program in an initiative placing artists in local classrooms, co-founded by the Western Front Society.